syvita/standards/README.md

 Standards are named in the format `Syv-XX` where `XX` is the standard identifier.
 This identifier changes incrementally.

+A standard is in `alpha` phase until it is finalised and `beta` phase until it's implemented in a Standard Release.

-## Release naming
+### Release naming

+Standard Releases are groups of `Syv-XX` standards launched as versions.

+They follow the form `SyvR-vX` where `X` is the next available integer version.

+Example:

+`SyvR-v4` (Standard Release v4)

 ### Tags

-If the release is a pre-release (an alpha or beta), the tag will be the next available version number with the suffix of `alpha` or `beta`.

-A standard is in `alpha` until it is finalised and `beta` until it's implemented in an Syvita project.

-After the pre-release is implemented by a project, the pre-release becomes a recognised release without the suffix.
+Releases are released as `vX`s where `X` is the next available integer version.

 Example:

-Previous release was `v4`...
+Previous release was `v4` so next will be `v5`.
-`v5-alpha`, `v5-beta` and then `v5`.

-### Name

-A release's name is the abbreviation of the title, a forward-slash and the release tag.

-Example:

-`SyvR-v1` (Syvita standard Release v1)

 ## Implementing standards